 April gardening guide: what to do in your garden this April

-If you have a greenhouse or frost-free area, you can save money by buying small bedding plants in April (which are cheaper) and growing them on in the sheltered conditions of a greenhouse.
+If you have a greenhouse or frost-free area, April is a good time to save money by buying small bedding plants and growing them on in sheltered conditions.
+These smaller plants are usually cheaper and establish well when given time to develop.

-Sowing bedding plants from seed can be time-consuming and tricky.
-Also, there’s a more extensive choice of plug plants for bedding and vegetables online and in garden centres.
-These smaller plants need a frost-free environment with as much all-around light as possible – think greenhouse, conservatory, window sill or porch.
+Sowing bedding plants from seed can be time-consuming and tricky, and there is now a wide selection of plug plants for both bedding and vegetables available online and in garden centres.
+These young plants need a frost-free environment with plenty of light – ideally a greenhouse, conservatory, windowsill, or porch.

 Seed and grow summer annuals

-The advantage of sowing annuals is that you can buy a wide range of seeds and grow plants you rarely see in garden centres.
-The specialist seed catalogues have a fantastic range, and it’s great fun to grow something unusual.
+The advantage of growing annuals from seed is the wide variety available, including plants rarely seen in garden centres.
+Specialist seed catalogues offer an extensive range, making it easy and enjoyable to grow something unusual.

 Sow a wildflower patch